List of Svenska Cupen finals: Performance by club

 19 clubs have won Svenska Cupen.
-23 clubs have been runners-up, and of these eight clubs are yet to win a cup final.
+24 clubs have been runners-up, and of these nine clubs are yet to win a cup final.
 Four of the 19 cup-winning clubs have never lost the competition's deciding game, but none of these have played in more than one final.

 Total cup wins by city

 The 19 title-winning clubs have come from a total of 13 cities.
 The most successful cities are Malmö and Stockholm.
 All of Malmö's titles have been won by Malmö FF, while AIK, Djurgårdens IF and Hammarby IF have won the title from Stockholm.

 Total cup wins by county

 There have been 19 winners of Svenska Cupen, from nine counties.
-The most successful county is Skåne with 22 titles divided between four clubs.
+The most successful county is Skåne with 23 titles divided between four clubs.